agarun/ruby-muvy/README.md

 ```

 #### Windows
-Note - This gem relies on dependencies that aren't particularly optimized for Windows, so the installation is not particularly pleasant...
 1. You can [download Ruby here](https://rubyinstaller.org/).
 2. You can download Windows binaries for [ImageMagick here](https://www.imagemagick.org/script/download.php#windows), **noting**:
   * On the third installation window, [you need to check 2 boxes](https://i.imgur.com/d46sn8a.png):